rwaldron/tc39-notes/es8/2017-03/mar-21.md

 - Intl.UnitFormat - remaining at stage 1
   - Issues raised by

-- Intl.RelativeTimeFormat - stays at Stage 1 pending more understanding of durations.
+- Intl.RelativeTimeFormat - stays at stage 1 pending more understanding of durations.

-- dateStyle/timeStyle gets to Stage 1.
+- dateStyle/timeStyle gets to stage 1.

 ## 6. Addendum to test262 item

 LBR: People asked me to mention.
 We are using an integrated test generation tool.
 That's why we have so many lines of code.
 It has documentation on test262.
 I would be very happy to show this test generation tool to anyone who is interested.
 The automated deployment I mentioned earlier uses this tool to confirm that tests are properly generated.

-## 10.i.c RegExp Unicode Property Escapes for Stage 3
+## 10.i.c RegExp Unicode Property Escapes for stage 3

 DE: There's a link from the agenda.
 These have barely changed.
 [DE talks through the slides].
 The thing that has been narrowed down recently, is that the list of properties that are supported is explicitly enumerated.
 Previously implementations could expose anything they wanted, which would lead to needless differences between platforms.
 It is implemented in V8 behind a flag.
 I asked for reviewers last meeting.
 The potential reviewers were Waldemar, James Gibbons, and someone from MS.